maldun/aster-mode/README.txt

 create a branch with the old version, but don't add any new features, except the are explicitely requested.
 Since Code_Aster develops really fast, and often breaks backward compability with it's prior versions, it would be too much effort to keep everything up to date.
+I will keep as much as possible for backwards compability, but if something would create incompabilities I won't integrate it!
 Nevertheless this is an open project so people are welcome to contribute features for older versions.